oracle-livelabs/security/blockchain-table-new/blockchain-flashback/blockchain-flashback.md

 In this task, you will explore the internal structures that Oracle creates to support Flashback Archive with blockchain capabilities.

-- Find the Object ID for regular_table:
+- Find the Object ID for the regular_table:

   Each table in Oracle has a unique OBJECT\_ID.
-Retrieve the OBJECT\_ID for regular_table by executing:
+Retrieve the OBJECT\_ID for the regular_table by executing:

   ```
   <copy>